SaudAljaloud/RdfLiteralStats/README.md

 > mvn dependency:copy-dependencies

-give ur self a permission to run the code below, if needed.
+give yourself a permission to run the script below, if needed.
 Then,

     sh run2.sh <rdf path>